Skip to main content

 The salt used to generate a targetedID for users authenticated by this connection.

-Modifying this after you go live will change the identifiers seen by service providers for your users... which is rarely desirable.
+Avoid modifying the salt after you go live, which will change the user identifiers seen by service providers.

 Status

-Not live = Can only be used in debug mode.
+Not Live = can be used only in debug mode.

 Changes to the status usually take effect within moments.